 It sounds impossible, but it’s not.
 I promise you.

-Here’s how you can make 2017 your best year yet.
+Here’s how you can make this year your best year yet.

 1. Imagine Yourself Already Having Achieved Your Goals

 Say you want to start a business, but you don’t know how (really, you don’t even know where to begin).
 Instead of procrastinating in despair, try this.